BrainOmicsCourse/BrainOmics2024/1_Day1/CourseWalkThrough.md

 <br> </br>

-## 6. Second notebook: cluster characterization
+## 5. Second notebook cluster characterization

 * Always in the __Day1__ folder, you find the [__'2_Clusters'__](1_Day1/2_Clusters.ipynb) notebook.
 * Starting from the output of the previous notebook, we will characterize clusters and check distribution and levels of genes of interest.